 Some information on these full-time facilities can be seen at their page Opens in new window but it is better to contact them for updated details, pricing, and possibility of admission.

 Nightingales Medical Trust also has training programs and other initiatives to support dementia awareness and caregiver support.
 They have memory clinics.
+They also have some joint initiatives for marginalized sections of society, which may include care of destitute persons.
 Contact them on 080-42426565 for details/ updates.

 (Joint project of Nightingales Medical Trust, Banglore and ETCM Hospital, Kolar):